stevavoliajvar/stop_cloudflare/what-to-do.md

 >     },

 - ~~Report a bug on mozilla's tracker, telling them not to use Cloudflare/TRR.~~ There was a bug report on bugzilla.
-Many people were posted their concern, however the bug was hidden by the admin last year.
+Many people were posted their concern, however the bug was hidden by the admin in 2018.

 - To disable DOH, enter *about:config?filter=network.trr* in the address bar then set "*network.trr.mode*" to 5 to completely disable it.
 The value "5" [means "Off by choice"](https://gist.github.com/bagder/5e29101079e9ac78920ba2fc718aceec).